dazz/dazz.github.io/content/posts/2025-03-26_running-php-in-a-multi-process-container/index.md

 In Docker containers, the first process (PID 1) is responsible for handling system signals and managing child processes.
 If `PID 1` doesn't properly handle termination signals like `SIGTERM`, it can lead to issues such as zombie processes—completed processes that remain in the process table, potentially causing resource exhaustion.
 {{< /admonition >}}

 Containers provide isolation by encapsulating an application's filesystem, networking, and process tree.
-In Docker, the first process started within a container is assigned process ID 1 (PID 1).
+In Docker, the first process started within a container is assigned process ID 1 (`PID 1`).
 This process becomes the init process for the container, responsible for handling system signals and managing child processes.

 Docker relies on sending signals like `SIGTERM` and `SIGKILL` to the container's `PID 1` to manage lifecycle events such as stopping or restarting the container.
-However, if the process running as PID 1 isn't designed to handle these signals properly, it may not terminate gracefully upon receiving a termination signal.
-This can lead to issues like zombie processes—processes that have completed execution but still have an entry in the process table because their parent hasn't acknowledged their termination.
+However, if the process running as `PID 1` isn't designed to handle these signals properly, it may not terminate gracefully upon receiving a termination signal.
+This can lead to issues like zombie processes — processes that have completed execution but still have an entry in the process table because their parent hasn't acknowledged their termination.
 Zombie processes can accumulate over time, leading to resource exhaustion and degraded system performance.

-To mitigate these issues, it's important to ensure that the process running as PID 1 in your container can handle system signals appropriately and manage child processes effectively.
-One approach is to use a minimal init system or an init-like process as PID 1.
+To mitigate these issues, it's important to ensure that the process running as `PID 1` in your container can handle system signals appropriately and manage child processes effectively.
+One approach is to use a minimal init system or an init-like process as `PID 1`.
 These init systems are designed to forward signals to child processes and reap zombie processes, ensuring proper process management within the container.
-For instance, using the exec command in shell scripts can replace the shell process with the intended application process, ensuring it becomes PID 1 and can handle signals directly.
+For instance, using the exec command in shell scripts can replace the shell process with the intended application process, ensuring it becomes `PID 1` and can handle signals directly.

-Alternatively, Docker provides the --init flag, which runs an init process as PID 1.
+Alternatively, Docker provides the `--init` flag, which runs an init process as `PID 1`.
 This init process is responsible for forwarding signals and reaping zombie processes, thereby improving the container's process management.

-By addressing the PID 1 signal handling and zombie reaping issues, you can ensure that your containerized applications are more robust, responsive to lifecycle events, and free from resource leaks caused by lingering zombie processes.
+By addressing the `PID 1` signal handling and zombie reaping issues, you can ensure that your containerized applications are more robust, responsive to lifecycle events, and free from resource leaks caused by lingering zombie processes.

 {{< mermaid >}}
 sequenceDiagram